 Applicants must demonstrate local support for the proposed plaza by providing at least 8 letters of support from community stakeholders, including but not limited to adjacent properties/businesses, nearby institutions (such as churches or schools), elected officials, other not-for-profit groups, neighborhood or block associations, and neighborhood residents.

-Any organization interested in applying to the Plaza Program must submit an application to DOT no later than Friday, June 29, 2018.2018 Guidelines (pdf) 2018 Application (pdf)
+Any organization interested in applying to the Plaza Program may review last year’s guidelines and application below for reference.
+For questions, please email email@example.com Guidelines (pdf) 2019 Application (pdf)

 Frequently Asked Questions